andela-dJames/simple-file-parser/README.md

 The file contains set of data  which was expoted from a Pathway/Geneome Database PGDB so that other programs and database management systems caan use them.
 The data files generated from each PGDB fall into the following categories of formats.
 Note that in most cases the tabular files provide a subset of the information found in the attribute-value format files, but are typically easier to use.
-To get more information on the format of the file, [visit] (http://bioinformatics.ai.sri.com/ptools/flatfile-format.html)
+To get more information on the format of the file, [visit PATHWAY TOOLS DATA-FILE FORMATS] (http://bioinformatics.ai.sri.com/ptools/flatfile-format.html)

 >    UNIQUE-ID